 - Customized packaging choices for more prominent branding

 Here’s what we recommend:

-- Shipbob: they have multiple fulfillment locations, great UI, and superb Ecommerce Integration.
+- ShipBob has multiple fulfillment locations, great UI, and superb Ecommerce Integration.

-- Deliverr: they have fast fulfillment, multiple Integrations, and transparent pricing
+- Delivery: they have fast fulfillment, multiple Integrations, and transparent pricing

 - Redstagfulfillment: they have same-day shipping, experts with bulky Products, and video monitoring

 A scanning system will be used to track company inventories.

 It’s a practical approach since it allows you to keep track of your physical items without manually entering them into your ecommerce inventory management system.

 Remember that this is just one element of the equation; you’ll also need a store for these items.